mikkoim/dinotool/test/test_cases.md

 uv run dinotool test/data/imagefolder -o my_imagefolder --save-features 'full'

 # Want to get global feature vectors with SigLIP2 - no need for visualization
-uv run dinotool test/data/imagefolder -o my_imagefolder --save-features 'frame'
+uv run dinotool test/data/imagefolder -o my_imagefolder --save-features 'frame' --model-name siglip2

 # I have a folder of images but they can be all resized to the same size for faster batch processing
 uv run dinotool test/data/imagefolder -o my_imagefolder --save-features 'full' --input-size 960 540 --batch-size 4 --no-vis